cshoben/cs201-resources/installingSoftware.md

 ### Organizing Your Code

-Unlike some other IDEs, VS Code works with folders, not "VS Code projects" - so any folder/directory that exists on your computer can be opened in VS Code with `File > Open`.
+Unlike some other IDEs, VS Code works with folders, not "VS Code projects."
+Any folder/directory that exists on your computer can be opened in VS Code with `File > Open`.
+For this course, you’ll work with folders that each store a collection of related Java files that you will code, run, and test.

-For CS 201, you should use the file structure that makes the most sense to you.
-The following is one which you might use, for example:
+For CS 201, you should set up a folder to store your code related to this course.
+It should be
+1. in a location that you will remember
+2. in a format/structure that makes sense to you

+We recommend the following folder setup:

 ```
 ▼ CS 201
   ▼ APT
-    ▼ 1
+    ▼ APT 1
       - AccessLevel.java
       - CirclesCountry.java
-    ▼ 2
+    ▼ APT 2
       - TxMsg.java
       - ...
   ▼ Projects